 Quick quiz: Name a new Apple product that got significantly better from one generation to the next and also cheaper.
 Yeah, it's a short list, but that aptly sums up the iPhone 11, which boasts much better cameras than last year's iPhone XR.
-And at $699, it's $50 less than its predecessor.
+And at $699, the new iPhone is $50 less than its predecessor.

 After previous Apple phones fell behind the likes of Samsung, Google and Huawei, the iPhone 11 represents a big leap forward for photography, thanks to a new ultra-wide lens and a new Night mode for better low-light performance.
+In fact, camera on the new iPhone surpasses that of the Pixel 4, based on our testing.
 Apple has also upped the ante with greater video-recording quality while also delivering superb battery life.

 Check out our iPhone 11 vs iPhone 11 Pro vs iPhone 11 Pro Max face-off to see all of the most important differences.

 - The dual cameras on the iPhone 11 are a huge upgrade over previous iPhones with a great Night mode.

 - A new ultra-wide camera gives you more shooting flexibility and the app gives you a preview if you want to pop into that mode.

 - Apple's A13 Bionic processor makes the new iPhone the fastest phone you can buy.

 - The 6.1-inch LCD screen is bright and colorful, though the OLED displays on the iPhone 11 Pro models are brighter.

 - Improved water resistance and tougher glass front and black make the iPhone 11 durable.

 - You can pick from six fun color options, including green, purple and yellow.